versionHQ/multi-agent-system/README.md

    - Passes the information back to the relative agent/s to recreate.

 7. **Deploying Next Action**:
-   - Use [Composio Actions](https://docs.composio.dev/patterns/tools/use-tools/use-specific-actions) to deploy on the CRM or ad platform.
+   - Use Composio to deploy on the CRM or ad platform.